RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #83

+This morning though I started with a nice shower, standing of course.
+I felt better this morning waking up then yesterday so that is good.

 ## #82

 Also for dinner I had a salad and veggies and ranch.
 Alongside a hotdog and some